 Can I Give My Dog Squash?
 Answer: Yes, but not raw

 You can pour some homemade soup over rice, pasta, or their regular dog food.
 In order to make sure your dog is getting all the recommended nutritional requirements, it’s advisable that you continue to feed them store bought dog food 3 to 4 times a week.

 Avocado in large quantities, alcohol, coffee, and chocolate may cause diarrhea, vomiting, and induce other illnesses as a reminder.
-Be sure to research those foods that you are unsure about.
+Research foods that you are unsure about.

 Becoming a Dog Chef

 Learning to make canine-friendly meals is a fun way for you to create a yummy treat for your dog.
 If you are going to test your hand at becoming a world-class dog chef, then soups are a good starting point.

-However, be advised that trying to get your dog to eat his veggies by using canned soup is not really recommended due to the excessive amount of salt that these may contain which can only prove detrimental to dog health in the long run.
+Trying to get your dog to eat veggies by using canned soup isn’t recommended.
+The excessive amount of salt can only be detrimental in the long run.

-You can make some nutritious meals containing veggies, including with squash, if you are smart about it.
-Besides, putting a little bit of effort into the prep time may result in your dog being able to taste the love and enjoy being a good boy at dinner time.
-So don’t simply throw your dog a bone or some raw squash.
-Instead use them to cook a delicious meal
+You can make nutritious meals with squash if you are smart about it.
+Don’t simply throw your dog a bone or some raw squash.
+Instead use them to cook a quality meal.